dtonhofer/prolog_notes/other_notes/about_F-Logic.md

 # F-Logic

-This is implemented in Flora-2 / Ergo-Lite running on top of XSB
+This is implemented in [Flora-2](http:⁄⁄flora.sourceforge.net⁄) / Ergo-Lite running on top of XSB Prolog.
+Currently at Version 2.0 ("Pyrus nivalis"), Ocotber 13, 2018.

 ## Reading